Mortgage rates are trickling back toward record lows again and refinance applications are on the rise.

 There are also homeowners refinancing out of ARMs and into fixed mortgages, which resets the clock but puts the borrower into a loan they know will not adjust higher.

-Additionally, look at moguls like Facebook founder Mark Zuckerberg, who keeps refinancing from ARM to ARM to save money.
+Look at billionaires like Facebook founder Mark Zuckerberg, who kept refinancing from ARM to ARM to save money.
 Sure, he can pay off his mortgage whenever he wants, but he’s still resetting the clock over and over again.

-Tip: You can also refinance from a 30-year loan to another 30-year loan at a lower rate, but make your old monthly payment.
+One trick is to refinance from a 30-year loan into another 30-year loan at a lower rate, but continue to make your old monthly payment.

-This could save you a good amount in interest and shed years off your mortgage, making the effective term of both loans less than 30 years.
+This could save you a good amount in interest and shed years off your mortgage, making the combined term of both loans less than 30 years.

 You also get to enjoy payment flexibility versus the more expensive 15-year fixed.